 So you are planning to buy a car through car finance.
 How does this work?
 You get a car loan to buy a car, the lender will purchase the car for you and you need to pay it back over a period of years.
 You will be paying for the lender’s services through interest.

 Generally, car loans use simple interest which is a type of interest in which the interest charge is calculated based only on the principal.
-Simple interest does not compound on interest, which saves the borrower money.
+Simple interest does not compound on interest, which saves a borrower money.

 Simple interest does not mean that you would pay equal amounts of interest and principal throughout the duration of your loan.
 Normally, car loans will be paid via amortization.
 This means you will pay more interest at the beginning of your car loan than at the end.